adamawalters/restaurant-reservation-app/README.md

 This is an application designed for restaurant staff to help staff members manage & update reservations and also keep track of which tables in the restaurant are free and occupied while customers are dining.
 The application is deployed [at this link](https://restaurant-reservation-app-8k8w.onrender.com).
 The tech stack is ReactJS, HTML, and CSS for the frontend, Node & Express for the server, and PostgreSQL for the database.

-### Reservation management features - restaurant staff can:
+### Reservation management features:
+Restaurant staff can:
 1. Log reservations into the system to track them
 2. View reservations for a certain date
 3. Search for reservations by phone number